2002 Quarter Value Checker: Errors List, “D”, “S”, “P” Mint Mark Worth

 Price by 1-70 Grade (Latest Auction Records Included)

-Displayed below are the highest confirmed auction prices that define the market ceiling for the issue.
+Displayed below are the highest confirmed auction prices that define the market ceiling for this issue.

 Date PlatformPrice Grade